mainmatter/mainmatter.com/_posts/2019-08-12-design-workflow-naming-in-design-files.md

 ## The problem

-Besides having an actual name, most elements in a design will have a current condition which might change on external factors and will most likely require variations to show all possible states.
+Naming things is hard, even more so when describing elements in your designs that may change over time or depending on certain states and other external factors.

-Using composition to build these states helps to ensure consistency in the individual parts that make up the composed element, but it can also make some changes very tedious if a new element needs to be introduced.
+Sometimes composition can help.
+Switching out different backgrounds or text layers depending on the state is supported in most design tools today via overrides, but more often your elements require rearranging to build the states you need.
+This is especially true when building the molecules and organisms in the Atomic Design hierarchy.

-So you create symbols for these variations and now you have a new problem: you need a strategy for naming those.
+So you create symbols for these variations and now you have shifted your problem: you need a strategy for naming those as well.

 ### Variations in design and components